FIWARE/tutorials.Step-by-Step/docs/custom-iot-agent.md

 For the purpose of this tutorial, a series of dummy IoT devices have been created, which will be attached to the context broker.
-Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](iot-sensors.md) The state of each device can be seen on the JSON device monitor web page found at: `http://localhost:3000/device/monitor`
+Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](iot-sensors.md) The state of each device can be seen on the XML device monitor web page found at: `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.Custom-IoT-Agent/img/device-monitor.png)